Don Giovanni: Act 1

 Leporello tells Don Giovanni that he (Giovanni) is leading a rotten life; Don Giovanni reacts angrily.
 They hear a woman (Donna Elvira) singing of having been abandoned by her lover, on whom she is seeking revenge ("Ah, chi mi dice mai" – "Ah, who could ever tell me").
 Don Giovanni starts to flirt with her, but it turns out he is the former lover she is seeking.
-The two recognize each other and she reproaches him bitterly.
+The two recognise each other and she reproaches him bitterly.
 He shoves Leporello forward, ordering him to tell Donna Elvira the truth about him, and then hurries away.

 Leporello tells Donna Elvira that Don Giovanni is not worth her feelings for him.
 He is unfaithful to everyone; his conquests include 640 women and girls in Italy, 231 in Germany, 100 in France, 91 in Turkey, but in Spain, 1,003 ("Madamina, il catalogo è questo" – "My dear lady, this is the catalogue").
 In a frequently cut recitative, Donna Elvira vows vengeance.